xyproto/simplehstore/README.md

 import (
 	"log"

-	"github.com/xyproto/simplegres"
+	db "github.com/xyproto/simplehstore"
 )

 func main() {
-	// Check if the simplegres service is up if err := db.TestConnection(); err != nil {
+	// Check if the db service is up if err := db.TestConnection(); err != nil {
 		log.Fatalln("Could not connect to local database.
 Is the service up and running?")
 	}